Choosing the best hearing aids for seniors: Tips & advice

 Did you know that your ears are as individual as your thumbprint?
 With all those different shapes and sizes, it’s easy to understand why hearing aids aren’t really a one-size-fits-all proposition.
 And for people with small ear canals, even standard-sized products, like earbuds or hearing aids, can be uncomfortable.

-Because hearing aids need to be worn regularly (all day, every day) to be effective, finding the most comfortable hearing aid is a top priority.
-Custom-molded models offer a seamless fit inside your ears, but there is another comfort-forward option; RIC (receiver-in-canal) models.
+Because hearing aids need to be worn regularly (during all waking hours, every day) to be effective, finding the most comfortable hearing aid is a top priority.
+Models featuring custom-molded earpieces offer a seamless fit inside your ears, but RICs are another comfort-forward option.

 Miracle-Ear rechargeable hearing aids